The Smurfs (film): Release

 The film had its worldwide premiere on June 16, 2011, in Júzcar, a small village in Spain.
-To celebrate the release, the residents painted entire village, including church and other historical buildings in blue.
-Twelve local painters used 4,000 litres of blue to transform traditionally white Júzcar into the world's first Smurf Village.
+To celebrate the release, the residents painted the entire village, including the church and other historical buildings, in blue.
+Twelve local painters used 4,000 litres of blue to transform the traditionally white Júzcar into the world's first Smurf Village.
 Although Sony vowed to restore the village to its former look, six months after the premiere, the residents voted to keep the colour, which had brought more than 80,000 tourists to Júzcar.

+The Japanese version of the film uses Hey!
+Say!
+JUMP's "Magic Power" as its theme song.
+A couple of the singers were voice actors in the Japanese dub.

 In the United States, the film was meant to be released on December 17, 2010, but it was delayed to July 29, 2011.
 It was then further delayed to August 3, 2011, before being moved up to the original release date of July 29, 2011.
 Sony teamed up with marketing partners in the United States, Canada, and the United Kingdom to promote the film through McDonald's Happy Meals and Post Foods brand cereal during the summer of 2011.

 Home media

-The Smurfs was released on DVD, Blu-ray Disc, and Blu-ray 3D on December 2, 2011, accompanied with an all-new 22-minute animated short film The Smurfs: A Christmas Carol.
+The Smurfs was released on DVD, Blu-ray, and Blu-ray 3D on December 2, 2011, accompanied with an all-new 22-minute animated short film The Smurfs: A Christmas Carol.
 The Smurfs and Friends with Benefits are the first Sony films compatible with the UltraViolet system, which enables users to access films on any web-connected device.

 The film was re-released on Ultra HD Blu-ray on March 28, 2017.

+In April 2021, Sony signed a deal giving Disney access to their legacy content to stream on Disney+ and Hulu and appear on Disney's linear television networks.
+Disney's access to Sony's titles would come following their availability on Netflix.